 She strives to connect youth to their communities by sharing the importance of what came before them.
 She believes her job as a Social Studies teacher is to teach youth how they can contribute to the world, empower themselves, and ultimately reach their greatest personal potential as national and global citizens.

 In recent years, Emily has turned her focus in teaching to Project Based Learning within the Performance Learning Program.
-Emily is teaching primarily through the iPad, and is working on her Apple Educator Certification.
 Through engaging lessons and meaningful projects, Emily knows and teaches to the fact that technology can be used as a tool for education, growth, and connection, like never before!!

 After substitute teaching in the project based learning program (PLP) in December of 2016, Emily knew it was the place for her.
 Putting student engagement at the forefront of teaching, using the amazing resource of the iPad, and having the opportunity to have experiential learning outside the classroom, is something Emily has only ever dreamed of.
-She is so excited to be teaching Humanities and Maker with the PLP 8, PLP 9, PLP 10, and PLP 11 cohorts in the 2019-2020 school year.
+She is currently teaching in PLP as well as B.C.
+First Peoples 12 for the 2022-2023 year, while completing her Masters of Education in Curriculum and Pedagogy, focusing on Indigenous perspectives and localized pedagogies.
+She will be done her Masters in May of 2023!